-The project involved the expansion of the existing Cultana Training Area (CTA) located near Whyalla, South Australia.
-The expansion (known as the Cultana Expansion Area (CEA) increased the total area of CTA from 50,250 hectares to approximately 209,294 hectares through the acquisition of pastoral leases and the subsequent grant by the South Australian Government of a Miscellaneous Lease for Defence Purposes (MLDP).
+The project involved the expansion of the existing Cultana Training Area located near Whyalla, South Australia.
+The CEA's total area of CUTA increased from 50,250 hectares to approximately 209,294 hectares through the acquisition of pastoral leases and the subsequent grant by the South Australian Government of a Miscellaneous Lease for Defence Purposes (MLDP).

-The expansion of the CTA fulfils the following objectives:
+The expansion of the CUTA fulfils the following objectives:

-- employment of a wide range of Army and RAAF individual or vehicle mounted weapons systems and platforms; - development of a combined arms training area of sufficient size to allow Army and RAAF to train together; - development of an all-weather training area of sufficient size that is easily accessible by both Darwin and Adelaide Army units and can be used during northern Australia's wet season, during which Defence's Northern Territory training areas are closed; - development of a training area to support the Army's force generation cycle and foundation warfighting requirements; - individual and collective training that underpins operational capability;
+- employment of a wide range of Army and Royal Australian Air Force (RAAF) individual or vehicle mounted weapons systems and platforms; - development of a combined arms training area of sufficient size to allow Army and RAAF to train together; - development of an all-weather training area of sufficient size that is easily accessible by both Darwin and Adelaide Army units and can be used during northern Australia's wet season, during which Defence training areas in the Northern Territory are closed;

-- development of a training area of sufficient size to allow training activities to be rotated, and areas of land rested to facilitate sustainable use of the training area; and - development of a training area sufficiently close to a fully equipped hospital to allow personnel to be evacuated within one hour of a medical emergency occurring.
+- development of a training area to support the Army's force generation cycle and foundation warfighting requirements; - individual and collective training that underpins operational capability; - development of a training area of sufficient size to allow training activities to be rotated, and areas of land rested to facilitate sustainable use of the training area; and - development of a training area sufficiently close to a fully equipped hospital to allow personnel to be evacuated within one hour of a medical emergency occurring.